Donald Tang

-Donald Tang is a Chinese and American billionaire businessman who serves as executive chairman of Shein Group, a global online on-demand fashion retailer.
+Donald Tang is a Chinese-American billionaire businessman who serves as executive chairman of Shein Group, a global online on-demand fashion retailer.
 He is the former vice chairman of Bear Stearns and former chairman and CEO of Bear Stearns Asia.
 He also founded Tang Media Partners.

 Early life and education

 Tang was born in Shanghai, China, where his parents were college professors.
 At the age of 18, in 1982, he followed his girlfriend Jean to Los Angeles after she and her family immigrated to America.
 After he arrived in Los Angeles, Jean and Donald married, and they both became U.S. citizens.
 Working in a series of restaurant jobs to finance his education, Tang graduated from California State Polytechnic University, Pomona, in 1986 with a chemical engineering degree.

 Career

 Finance career

 Tang's career in finance began at Merrill Lynch & Co. in 1987 on the institutional equity sales team, later moving to Lehman Brothers and concentrating on fixed income institutional sales.
 He joined Bear Stearns in 1992 in Los Angeles as senior managing director of investment banking.
 In 1993, he was appointed president and chief executive officer of Bear Stearns Asia and moved to its Hong Kong office, subsequently being named chairman of Bear Stearns Asia.
 From 1993 to 1999, he built up its Asian operations, opening offices in China and Singapore.
 While in Hong Kong, Tang was elected to the board of directors of Bear Stearns & Co. in 1997.

 In March 1999, Tang moved to Chicago and managed the Bear Stearns Midwest Region.
 In 2001, he was elected vice chairman of the Bear Stearns board of directors.
 Later in 2001 he was transferred to Los Angeles, with a dual mandate to both manage its West Coast operations and, as chairman and CEO of Bear Stearns Asia, to supervise all activity in Asia.
 In 2003, Tang was appointed chairman and president of Bear Stearns International Holdings.

 Tang advised an arm of the CITIC Group during its $1.15 billion acquisition of Nations Energy in Kazakhstan.
 He led the Bear Stearns team representing Hunan Valin Group, a Chinese steel company, when it sold a 37% stake to Mittal Steel Company (now ArcelorMittal) in what was then the largest acquisition by an international strategic investor of a Chinese-listed firm.

 Under Tang's leadership, Bear Stearns Asia was the financial advisor to the telecommunications giant China Mobile and jointly led its secondary offering.
 Bear Stearns was the financial advisor and co-lead manager for the IPO of China Telecom.
 Bear Stearns Asia under Tang was also the financial advisor for Guangshen Railway Co Ltd., Beijing Yanhua Petrochemical Ltd., and Yanzhou Coal Mining Co Ltd., arranging financial transactions in their respective industries.